 1. Analyzing the question paper

-As soon as you get the Question paper , do not jump on to solving the paper directly.
-Instead, spend some time and analyse the questions and the level of difficulty of each section to start answering them.
-Do not keep the OMR Answer Sheet for last and start marking on it as you move forward to the next questions .
-One of the biggest fears that most aspirants face is not having enough time to go through all the questions during the examination, thereby not being able to answer some of the familiar and easy questions which they could have easily answered.
-So you should make the strategy and then begin writing up your answers.
+As soon as you get the Question paper, do not jump on to solving the paper directly.
+Instead, spend some time to analyze the difficulty level of each section before answering them.
+Do not keep the OMR Answer Sheet for last and start marking on it as you move forward to the next questions.
+One of the biggest problems that most aspirants face is not having enough time to go through all the questions during the examination, thereby not being able to answer some of the familiar and easy questions which they could have easily answered.
+So you should make the strategy and then begin solving the answers.

 2. Moving Forward Smartly

-It is advised to attempt the paper in 3 round strategy- First attempting the easy questions , then those questions of which you know the answer but requires time and then the questions which you find difficult to solve.
+It is advised to attempt the paper in 3 round strategy- First attempting the easy questions , then those questions of which you find moderately difficult and requires time and then the questions which you find difficult to solve.
 Allocate last few minutes to come back to those questions which you could not solve.

 3. Focusing on the options- The Elimination Game

 Remember an important thing that you need not find the final answer whole by yourself -- your task is to find the correct answer among the given options.
-Many times it happens that students work out a problem fully and once they reach the final answer, only then do they look at the options.
-Instead of that do the thing that when you read the question, have a brief look through the options -- like in Biology or Chemistry -- sometimes you will be able to eliminate one or two options as incorrect early on.
+A lot of times it has happened that students work out a problem completely, and once they reach the final answer, only then do they look at the options.
+Instead of that do a thing, that when you read the question, have a brief look through the options -- like in Biology or Chemistry -- sometimes you will be able to eliminate one or two options as incorrect early on.
 Further, if you are working it out -- like in Physics or Physical Chemistry -- try estimating your answer at every step; you may get a hint like which will help you identify the correct option.

 4. Using the Tick-Circle-Cross method